FullFact/claim-review-schema-wordpress-plugin/readme.txt

 == Changelog ==
 = 1.0.1 =
 * Removed the ID Field for now as it was causing errors.
+* Added Clarifications to field descriptions in metabox

 = 1.0 =
 * First Version.